fenfe1/laravel-token-auth/README.md

 Then edit the `user_repository` key.

-## Usage
+### Filters

 To support both standard session based and token based authentication this package provides an `auth.combined` filter.

+It it also recommended to use a [once basic](http://laravel.com/docs/4.2/security#http-basic-authentication) filter for authenticating users via Basic authentication in order to request a token (i.e. at the start of the authentication flow).

-To enable this filter add the following to your `app/filters.php` file:
+To enable these filters add the following to your `app/filters.php` file:

 ```php
 /*